 Freeze these in small containers or ice cube trays.
 Once frozen, pop them out of the containers/ice cube trays and store the cubes in freezer bags.
 When you want a little sauce or stock, pull out just the number of cubes you need.

-Souper Cubes Extra-Large Silicone Freezing Trays with Lids, 2 for $42 on Food52
+Souper Cubes Extra-Large Silicone Freezing Trays with Lids, 2 for $42 from Food52

 For larger portions of soup and stock, try these lidded trays.